U.S. Department of State Seal

 Procedure for Obtaining:

-• Dissolution of customary marriage: Documentation of the dissolution of a customary marriage is a decree, issued by a High Court, District Court, or Circuit Court along with a statutory declaration by the couples’ families, stating that the marriage in question was dissolved in accordance with customary law.
+• Dissolution of customary marriage: Documentation of the dissolution of a customary marriage is a decree, issued by a High Court, District Court, or Circuit Court along with a statutory declaration by the family of the couple, stating that the marriage in question was dissolved in accordance with customary law.
 You may find a record of the dissolution of a customary marriage on the reverse of the customary marriage certificate.

 • Dissolution of Islamic marriages: Either party can register the dissolution of an Islamic marriage at the Registrar of Mohammedan Marriages within one month of the divorce.